jumaallan/trivago/README.md

         * [Dokka](https://github.com/Kotlin/dokka) - a documentation engine for Kotlin, performing the same function as javadoc for Java.
 * CI/CD
     * Github Actions

+## Dependencies

+All the dependencies (external libraries) are defined in the single place - Gradle `buildSrc` folder.
+This approach allows to easily manage dependencies and use the same dependency version across all modules.

 ## License